aws-deadline/deadline-cloud-for-houdini/README.md

 1. Windows or Linux: Install the submitter using the official Deadline Cloud submitter installer for Windows or Linux
 2. Windows, Mac, or Linux: Manually install the submitter

-For most setups, you will also need to install the [Deadline Cloud monitor][deadline-cloud-monitor].
+For most setups, you will also want to install the [Deadline Cloud monitor][deadline-cloud-monitor].

 [Houdini Render nodes (ROP)]: https://www.sidefx.com/docs/houdini/nodes/out/index.html
 [deadline-cloud-monitor-setup]: https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#install-deadline-cloud-monitor